Alfresco/alfresco-ng2-components/docs/content-services/interfaces/search-widget.interface.md

 ```

 Every widget implementation must have an `id`, and may also support external `settings`.
-At runtime, every time a new instance of the widget is created, it also receives a reference to the [`SearchQueryBuilderService`](../content-services/search-query-builder.service.md)
+At runtime, every time a new instance of the widget is created, it also receives a reference to the [Search Query Builder Service](../services/search-query-builder.service.md)
 so that you component can access query related information, events and methods.

 ```ts